|English | Chinese | French | German|

 How many babies have been born as a result of sex selection?

 Thousands of healthy babies have been born following sex selection procedures.
-In the case of the MicroSort method, MicroSort is a clinical trial to prove safety and efficacy.
-This procedure uses an investigational device, which is limited by federal law to investigational use.
+In the case of the MicroSort method, MicroSort was a clinical trial in the U.S. to prove safety and efficacy.
+This procedure uses an investigational device, which was limited by federal law to investigational use.
+The Microsort project terminated in the U.S. before completion of the clincal trial ans is no longer available in the U.S. The technology is available at our Guadalajara office for use in both artificial insemination and with IVF and PGD.
+Please call us in Los ngeles or New York if interested in Microsort.
 MicroSort has over 400 babies born with the MicroSort technology.
-The PGD method has been used to evaluate the genetic health of embryos for several years and the technology, while being developed carefully, has been proven effective.
+The PGD method has been used to evaluate the genetic health of embryos for several years and the technology, while being developed carefully, was been proven effective.

 Is there an increased risk of a birth defect after the sex selection procedure?

 No. Many studies have been carried out on artificial insemination procedures.
 These studies, looking at fresh, frozen, washed and isolated sperm show no increase in the occurrence of birth defects when compared to natural conception.
 In the case of IVF-PGD, while relatively new, there has thus far been noted no increased risk to the offspring.